emmagraham/STAT540-UBC.github.io/subpages/assignments.md

 **HTML**

-  * Compile your homework to Markdown (file extension should be `.md`) and then to HTML (file extension should be `.html`).
+  * Compile your homework to Markdown (file extension should be `.md`).
-    - RStudio's "Knit HTML" button will do this
+    - RStudio's "Knit HTML" button will do this.
+Your .md file is a intermediate file that can be read nicely on GitHub.
     - Alternatively, use `knit2html()` from the `knitr` package in the R Console or in an R script.
     - To run from the shell or in a Makefile, use something like `Rscript -e "knitr::knit2html('hw01_lastname-firstnmae.rmd')"`
   * Notice that, by default, any figures created are placed into a `figures/` subdirectory.
 The intermediate Markdown file links to these and, therefore, requires them to present your full report.
 By default, the figures are base64 encoded and *embedded* into the HTML, which, therefore, is self-contained.